Position Title

 - Web and Interactive Communications

 Tristan loves volcanos, hurricanes, earthquakes, tornadoes, and floods.
+He doesn't really like pandemics.
 Raised in the fourth largest American city, he likes the hustle of a big population but is happiest with sandy feet and salty hair.

 Born to a flight attendant and a traveling salesman, Tristan has lived in Europe and every North American time zone, including Hawaiian.
 He finds exploring new places, languages, and experiences key to life’s enjoyment.

 Sensing his creative side wilting with all the black-and-white research, Tristan moved to California and into the world of web design.
-A few late nights, one graphic design startup, and plenty of good mentors later, he sharpened his coding skills, honed a keen eye for design, and absorbed enough knowledge to dive deep into the world of web development.
+A few late nights and plenty of good mentors later, he sharpened his skills for coding and design, and absorbed enough knowledge to deep dive into the world of web development.

 Heroes